revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- `BrowserModule` is imported from `@angular/platform-browser` (by default) provides support to run Angular apps on different supported browsers.
+- `BrowserModule` is imported from `@angular/platform-browser` (by default) and provides support to run Angular apps on different supported browsers.
-- `FormsModule` is imported from `@angular/forms` and it is used when you build template driven forms.
+- `FormsModule` is imported from `@angular/forms` and it is used when you build template-driven forms.
-- `RouterModule` is imported from `@angular/router` and  it is used when you want to naviagate between views defined in an application.
+- `RouterModule` is imported from `@angular/router` and  it is used when you want to navigate between views defined in an application.
-- `HttpClientModule` is imported from `@angular/common/http` and it used to initiate HTTP request and responses in angular apps.
+- `HttpClientModule` is imported from `@angular/common/http` and it is used to initiate HTTP requests and responses in angular apps.

 </blockquote>
 </details>